realtimeprojects/radish/README.md

 # radish
-> `radish` is a "Test-Driven Developement"-Tool written in python
+> `radish` is a "Behavior-Driven Developement"-Tool written in python
 > Version: 0.00.02

 ***